 The lasting legacy of D.L.
 Moody’s ministry was connected to two ladies that you’ll never read stories about (except maybe, here) — but whose own, lasting legacy is counted in glory!
 Do you want to have a lasting legacy?
 Become an intercessor!

-As Shavuot approaches ever so quickly – let's spend time interceding for our pastors, evangelists, spiritual leaders, to have the fire of God upon them!
+Let’s spend time interceding for our pastors, evangelists, spiritual leaders, to have the fire of God upon them!
 Power only comes through prayer – and without any power – how are we going to change the world?